upalchowdhury/op-node-mev-protection/READme.md

 ### Future Improvements
 - MEV Protection Enhancements: Implement additional MEV protection strategies, such as encrypted transaction pools.

 - Optimistic Rollup Features: Expand the functionality to include more features from full optimistic rollup implementations, such as fraud proofs.

 - Extended EAS Functionality: Integrate more advanced attestation features from the Ethereum Attestation Service.

+- Execution Verification by Sequencer
+The rollup node allows users to query whether a transaction has been executed by the sequencer.
+This can be verified using a simple query to the node’s execution log.

+- Private Data in Attestations
+Attestations can include private data that is encrypted before being attested on-chain.
+This data can only be accessed by authorized recipients with the correct decryption keys.

+- Off-Chain Attestations
+Off-chain attestations differ from simple signatures in that they involve a structured proof process that can be stored off-chain (e.g., IPFS).
+These attestations are signed with private keys to provide authenticity and integrity, similar to on-chain attestations.

+- Merkle Root and Private Data
+When transactions are sequentially processed, the Merkle root is computed at the end of the batch.
+To maintain the relevance of private data, its hash is committed as part of the transaction data, ensuring that it contributes to the overall batch integrity.

+- User Notifications for Attestations
+The node includes an event listener that triggers notifications to users when an attestation is created with them as a recipient.
+Notifications can be delivered via webhooks, email, or other messaging systems.